 - ENGR I1700: Finite Element Methods in Engineering

 - BIOL V8201: Biostatistics I

 If desired, students may elect to take biomedical science courses related to the research effort.

-Choose from courses in physiology (e.g., BME I4300 Physiology for Engineers), biophysics (e.g., PHYS V3800 Biophysics), cell and molecular biology (e.g., BIOL V1401 Cell Biology), and neuroscience (e.g., BIOL V2301 Neuroscience I).
+Choose from courses in physiology (e.g., BME I4300 Physiology for Engineers), biophysics (e.g., PHYS V3800 Biophysics), cell and molecular biology (e.g., BIOL V1401 Cell Biology), neuroscience (e.g., BIOL V2301 Neuroscience I) and medical sciences (e.g., MEDS 17100 Translational Issues in Medicine and MEDS I8200 Translational Research Design).
 Students should check relevant CUNY listings for additional courses and consult the M.S. advisor to confirm whether a specific course will satisfy the degree requirements.
 Note that course pre-requisites must be satisfied.